Neeraj6897/flag_mining_tool/README.md

-A flag mining tool for identifying error causing flag in compiler validation
+A flag mining tool for identifying error causing flag during compilation using LLVM compiler